Nexo Knights: Season 5 sets

 In 2018, the six sets was released on 2 January 2018 based on the fifth season.
 The six sets being released were Lance's Hover Jouster (set number: 72001), Twinfector (set number: 72002), Berserker Bomber (set number: 72003), Tech Wizard Showdown (set number: 72004), Aaron's X-bow (set number: 72005) and Axl's Rolling Arsenal (set number: 72006).
-The series acted as a thematic replacement for the popular Lego Castle theme, featuring many of the same elements.
-Most of the sets were similar to the Lego Castle theme and designed primarily for children aged 7 to 14 years old.
+The designers intended the series to act as a thematic replacement for the popular Lego Castle theme, featuring many of the same elements.
+Most of the sets were designed primarily for children aged 7+.

 Unreleased set

 In July 2020, Lego Nexo Knights Executive Producer Tommy Andreasen shared a hand-drawn concept sketch for an unreleased set and explained, "The Catapoultry!
 Designed by Axl.
 Nexo Knights vehicle idea that never happened," and continued, "This was for year three … after Axl would become vegetarian after his ordeal inside the Colossus."